Skip to Content

 3. Remove jam from heat and stir to skim off any foam.

 4. Sterilize your 8oz canning jars and fill them with the jam, leaving ¼ inch of head space.
 Be sure to run a plastic knife along the inside of the jars to remove any air bubbles.
 Wipe the rims of the jars with a moist towel to remove any residue.
-Top with warm lids and screw on rings.
+Top with lids and screw on the bands.

 5. Using the water bath method, lower the jars into boiling water, making sure that the water is at least one inch above the top of the jars.
 Bring the water back to a full boil and process for 10 minutes.